 Muscular Dystrophy is an umbrella term for numerous disorders, each with different symptoms, causes and types of disorders.
 MD has known characteristics such as; Weak muscles in the front leg which causes the ‘foot to drop’; walking on tiptoes (contracture), thick lower leg muscles, knees may bend back to take the weight, the inability to walk and frequent falls.
 Poor balance and limited range of movement, respiratory difficulty and progressive muscular wasting.

-The yearly cost for a Carer is astounding, choosing an Arctic turning bed would save the NHS thousands of £’s, and the results achieved are that we can provide a bed to help create a better life for a child or adult with MD, it allows them their independence and dignity, overall giving them comfort and putting ease on their families.
+The yearly cost for a Carer is astounding!
+Choosing an Arctic turning bed would save the NHS thousands of pounds.
+The results achieved are that we can provide a bed to help create a better life for a child or adult with MD.
+It allows them greater independence and dignity, overall giving them comfort and putting ease on their families.

-Christopher always struggled to get himself comfortable since he was a toddler, and now with the Arctic bed which is a multi-positioning and multi-functional profiling and turning bed, Christopher is able to sit up single-handed, he can move the bed independently during the night so that he can adjust his sleeping position and have a comfortable night’s sleep.
+Christopher always struggled to get himself comfortable since he was a toddler.
+However, now with the help of the Arctic bed, which is a multi-positioning and multi-functional profiling and turning bed, Christopher is able to sit up single-handed.
+He can move the bed independently during the night so that he can adjust his sleeping position and have a comfortable night’s sleep.
 Also having this type of bed eliminates the need for his parent’s assistance throughout the night as the bed can be programmed to turn Christopher during the night, at regular intervals.
-Christopher also suffers with a bad chest, he can now have his head raised slightly which then helps with his breathing and reduces his coughing during the night.
+Christopher also suffers with frequent chest infections and complications, he can now have his head raised slightly which then helps with his breathing and reduces his coughing during the night.

 Christopher’s parents are so grateful.

 ‘The cool design and look of the bed is so pleasing.
 After having a plain looking profiling hospital bed, it is such a relief having ‘a normal’ looking bed, with a cool design.
-Also, the fact we change the designs he grows older is such a bonus.
+Also, the fact we can change the design as he grows older is such a bonus.